I’m really liking my Pi-Hole

 What happens if something I need is blocked?

-We found my wife couldn’t use a website related to her profession.
+We found my partner couldn’t use a website related to her profession.
 It would just get stuck loading and it wasn’t clear why.
 With Chrome (can do this in Firefox, too) I was able to use F12 to open the DevTools, click Network, reload the page, and see in red what was failing to load.

 pihole -w) to quickly whitelist, and the site worked again.